n00b69/woa-winner/guide/dualboot.md

 This guide assumes you are rooted, if you aren't, please do that first.

 ### Setup - Android
-- Download and install the WOA Helper app, then open it and grant it root access.
+- Download and install the **WOA Helper** app, then open it and grant it root access.
+- Open the settings inside the app and uncheck `Back up boot.img if none is detected (Windows)` (this feature does not work on the Galaxy Fold due to no mount support).
-- Download the UEFI image for your panel and place it inside the folder named `UEFI` in your internal storage.
+- Download the **UEFI** image and place it inside the folder named `UEFI` in your internal storage.
-- Press the `Mount Windows` button to mount Windows to your internal storage at `/sdcard/Windows`
-> [!Important]
-> If `/sdcard/Windows` is empty, your rom does not support mounting and you will have to make a boot.img backup inside the app, then copy it manually to Windows once you boot to it (for example by uploading it somewhere and then downloading it while booted into Windows).
-The same applies to the STA files.
->
-> Do the same thing if the folder is read-only.
+- Press the `BACK UP BOOT IMAGE` button, then select `Android`.
-- Create a folder called `sta` in Windows and unpack the two files in the `Switch to Android package` file here (the files should go to `/sdcard/Windows/sta`
+- Create a folder called `sta` in your internal storage and unpack the two files from `winner-sta.zip` file here.
-- Return to the WOA Helper app and press the `Quickboot` button.
+- Reboot to TWRP and mount **Windows** if it isn't already mounted.
+- Move/copy the **sta** folder and the **boot.img** file from your internal storage to `/win` in the root of your device's storage.
+- Flash the **UEFI** in `/sdcard/UEFI` to the boot partition to boot to Windows.

 ### Setup - Windows
 - Navigate to C:\sta and create a shortcut of `sta.exe` to your desktop.